 You won’t get any results if you look up vaseline or its generic term, “petroleum jelly,” on the Transportation Security Administration’s (TSA) website.
 Nonetheless, the TSA regulates the entry of this travel item on both domestic and international flights.

-The Quick Answer: Yes.
+The Quick Answer: Can you bring vaseline on a plane?
 You can bring vaseline on a plane, but you have to comply with the TSA’s regulations for travel liquids.
 Only containers with 3.4 oz (100 ml) or less are allowed.